KittyGiraudel/a11y-dialog/README.md

     Overlay related notes:
     - It has to have the `tabindex="-1"` attribute.
     - It doesn’t have to have the `data-a11y-dialog-hide` attribute, however this is recommended.
 It hides the dialog when clicking outside of it.
+    - It should not have the `data-a11y-dialog-hide` if the dialog window has the `alertdialog`role (see below).
   -->
   <div tabindex="-1" data-a11y-dialog-hide></div>